matthewfeickert-talks/talk-uc-berkeley-research-seminar-2024/talk.md

 .large[
 * Data and analyses done at the LHC are .bold[unique scientific opportunities]
    - They can, and only ever will be, done at one place (LHC) at one time (now!).
-* [RECAST](https://github.com/recast-hep/recast-atlas) .bold[reinterpretation and analysis preservation] framework (Heinrich, Feickert) has been implemented in ATLAS as an enabling technology
+* Workflow language based [RECAST](https://github.com/recast-hep/recast-atlas) .bold[reinterpretation and analysis preservation] framework (Heinrich, Feickert) has been implemented in ATLAS as an enabling technology
 * Results leading to ATLAS public notes extending the physics reach of original publications ]